Slit-slide-sew bijections for constellations and quasiconstellations: Preliminaries

 \paragraph{Edge types.} Given a fixed vertex~$v$ in a $p$-hypermap, we may differentiate three types of edges: an edge~$e$ is said to be \begin{itemize} \item \emph{leaving~$v$} if $\vd(v, e^+)=\vd(v, e^-)+1$; \item \emph{approaching~$v$} if $\vd(v, e^+)=\vd(v, e^-)+1-p$; \item \emph{irregular with respect to~$v$} if $\vd(v, e^+)-\vd(v, e^-) \not\equiv 1 \bmod p$. \end{itemize} Observe that $1-p \le \vd(v, e^+)-\vd(v, e^-) \le 1$ since there is always a path of length~$1$, namely the path consisting of the single edge~$e$, as well as a path from~$e^+$ to~$e^-$ of length $p-1$, made of all the other edges incident to the dark face incident to~$e$.
-As a result, if~$e$ is irregular with respect to~$v$, then it holds that $\vd(v, e^+)-\vd(v, e^-) \in \{2-p,3-p,\dots,0\}$.\lv{ See Figure~\ref{edgetyp}.}
+As a result, if~$e$ is irregular with respect to~$v$, then it holds that $\vd(v, e^+)-\vd(v, e^-) \in \{2-p,3-p,\dots,0\}$.
+See Figure~\ref{edgetyp}.

+The following proposition bounds the number of irregular edges in a $p$-hypermap in terms of the number of flawed faces.

+\begin{prop} We consider a vertex~$v$ and a light face~$f$ in a $p$-hypermap having exactly~$k$ flawed faces.
+Then, the number of edges incident to~$f$ that are irregular with respect to~$v$ is \begin{itemize} \item at most~$k-1$ if $f$ is a flawed face; \item at most~$k$ otherwise. \end{itemize} \end{prop}

-The following proposition gives the number of each type among edges incident to a given face in a $p$-constellation or a given flawed face in a quasi-$p$-constellation; this provides an interpretation to the prefactor $\big(a - \lceil a/p\rceil \big)$ appearing in~\eqref{eqpm} and~\eqref{eqpm0}.\sv{ We refer the reader to the extended version of this paper for a proof.}
+In the particular cases that are of interest to us, namely for a given face in a $p$-constellation or a given \textbf{flawed} face in a quasi-$p$-constellation, it gives the number of each type among the incident edges.
+This provides an interpretation to the prefactor $\big(a - \lceil a/p\rceil \big)$ appearing in~\eqref{eqpm} and~\eqref{eqpm0}.